 Most moles are benign (non-cancerous).
 The only moles that are of medical concern are those that look different than other existing moles (referred to as the ‘ugly duckling sign’) or those that appear after age 20.
 If you notice changes in a mole's color, thickness, size or shape, you should see a dermatologist.
 You also should have moles checked if they bleed, ooze, itch, or become tender or painful.

 Examine your skin with a mirror or ask someone to help you.
-Pay special attention to areas of your skin that are often exposed to the sun, such as the hands, arms, chest, neck, face and ears.
+Pay special attention to areas of your skin that are often exposed to the sun, such as the face, hands, legs (especially in females), arms, chest, and back (men).

 The ABCDE's are important signs of moles that could be cancerous.
 If a mole displays any of the signs listed below, have it checked immediately by a dermatologist:

-- Asymmetry: When one half of the mole does not match the other half
+- Asymmetry: If one half of the mole does not match the other half

-- Border: When the border or edges of the mole are ragged, blurred or irregular
+- Border: If the border or edges of the mole are ragged, blurred or irregular

-- Color: When the color of the mole is not the same throughout or if it has shades of tan, brown, black, blue, white or red
+- Color: If the color of the mole is not the same throughout, or it has shades of multiple colors such as tan, brown, black, blue, white, or red

 - Diameter: If the diameter of a mole is larger than the eraser of a pencil